Oven not reaching temperature

 Step-by-Step Repair Instructions

-On the JB655SKSS, the oven temperature sensor probe runs along the back wall and has a connector tucked behind the rear panel that is notorious for developing a loose or corroded pin connection — before you condemn the sensor itself based on a bad resistance reading, pull that connector apart, inspect the pins, and reseat it firmly, because I’ve seen that single step bring a ‘failed’ sensor back to life and save the customer an unnecessary part purchase.
+On the JB655SKSS, the oven temperature sensor probe runs along the back wall and has a connector tucked behind the rear panel that often develops a loose or corroded pin connection.
+Before concluding that the sensor itself is faulty based on a bad resistance reading, take the time to pull that connector apart, inspect the pins, and reseat it firmly.
+I’ve seen that single step bring a ‘failed’ sensor back to life and save a customer from buying an unnecessary part.

 Step 1: Disconnect Power and Access the Oven Interior

-Unplug the range or turn off the dedicated 240V breaker at your electrical panel.
+Start by unplugging the range or turning off the dedicated 240V breaker at your electrical panel.
 Open the oven door fully and remove the oven racks to give yourself clear access to the oven floor and back wall.
-Never skip this step — the bake element carries 240 volts during normal operation.
+This step is crucial—never skip it, as the bake element carries 240 volts during operation.

 Step 2: Visually Inspect the Bake Element

-Look at the bake element along the oven floor for any visible cracks, blisters, burn holes, or areas where the element appears separated.
+Take a close look at the bake element along the oven floor for any visible cracks, blisters, burn holes, or areas where it appears separated.
 A failed element often shows a visible break or a scorched spot.
-If the element looks intact, move on to multimeter testing before ordering parts.
+If the element looks intact, it’s time to move on to multimeter testing before ordering parts.

 Step 3: Test the Bake Element with a Multimeter

 Remove the two screws securing the bake element to the back wall and gently pull it forward to expose the two wire terminals.
-Disconnect the wires and set your multimeter to the Ohms (Ω) setting, then touch one probe to each terminal.
+Disconnect the wires and set your multimeter to the Ohms (Ω) setting.
+Touch one probe to each terminal.
 A healthy bake element on this model should read between 19 and 22 ohms; an open or infinite reading confirms the element has failed and needs replacement.

 Step 4: Test the Oven Temperature Sensor

 The temperature sensor is located at the upper-left or upper-right rear corner of the oven cavity, secured by one or two screws.
-Disconnect its wiring harness and measure resistance across the sensor terminals — at room temperature (approximately 70°F), the GE WB21X5243 sensor should read close to 1,080 ohms.
-A reading significantly higher, lower, or open indicates the sensor is faulty and causing the control board to misread oven temperature.
+Disconnect its wiring harness and measure resistance across the sensor terminals.
+At room temperature (approximately 70°F), the GE WB21X5243 sensor should read close to 1,080 ohms.
+A significantly higher, lower, or open reading indicates the sensor is faulty and may cause the control board to misread oven temperature.

 Step 5: Replace the Faulty Component